joshfarhi/finance-dashboard/README.md

 - **React Query**: To manage data fetching and server-state synchronization with caching.
 - **Zustand**: For managing local UI state in a lightweight and straightforward way.
 - **Google Sheets API**: Integration with Google Sheets to read and write portfolio data.
-- **Clerk Auth**: Secure authentication for user login and access management.

 ## Key Features